mozilla/taar-lite/docs/GraphRepresentation.md

 the sum of the weights on all edges entering B.

-Intuitively, the normalized count for (A,B) represents the proportion of B's total installs contributed by profiles that also have A installed.
+Intuitively, the normalized count for (A,B) represents the proportion of B's total installs contributed by Firefox profiles that also have A installed.
 Thus, the highest-scoring add-ons B are those which are more likely to be coinstalled with A than with other add-ons.